 - SUMMER MOVIE EXPRESS at Regal Theaters runs for 9 weeks with select G and PG movies playing indoors.
 Seating is first-come, first-served.
 Tickets are $1 and available exclusively at participating theatres’ box offices on the day of the show.

-Drive-in Theaters in the Puget Sound region
+Drive-in Movie Theaters in the Puget Sound region

 Most drive-ins show double features, which is like getting a 50% discount on big screen movies.
 Drive-in movie theaters need concession sales to stay in business.
 Please, no outside food or drink.